 What should you ask your doctor about endometrial cancer?

-As you cope with cancer, we encourage you to have honest, open talks with your doctor.
-Feel free to ask any question that's on your mind, no matter how small it might seem.
+As you cope with cancer, you need to have honest, open talks with your doctor.
+You should feel free to ask any question that's on your mind, no matter how small it might seem.
 Nurses, social workers, and other members of the treatment team may also be able to answer many of your questions.
 Here are some questions you might want to ask:

 - What type and grade of endometrial cancer do I have?

 - Has my cancer spread beyond the uterus?

 - What is the stage of my cancer and what does that mean in my case?